DangerEdison/MadLibsGenerator/README.md

 # MadLibsGenerator
-It is a pet project about a game: Mad Libs Generator
+It is a pet project about a game: Mad Libs Generator.
+I want to introduce to you my little pet project about interesting game: Mad Libs Generator.
+Mad Libs is a phrasal template word game created by Leonard Stern and Roger Price.
+It consists of one player prompting others for a list of words to substitute for blanks in a story before reading aloud.
+The game is frequently played as a party game or as a pastime.